 There is some evidence to suggest that vacuum-assisted wound closure systems could help chronic and large open wounds to heal better.
 More research is needed to find out whether vacuum therapy is generally better than conventional wound treatment.more

-Localized prostate cancer: Is brachytherapy better than other options?
+Localized prostate cancer: Does brachytherapy have advantages over other options?

 Screening programs: What effects could hearing tests for newborns have?

 If all newborn babies had screening tests for hearing impairment, hearing problems could be diagnosed and treated earlier.
 This could improve early speech development in children who are born with hearing impairments.more

 Evaluation of international guidelines: Recommendations for people with coronary heart disease

 German disease management programs for people with coronary heart disease are essentially in line with recommendations made in international medical guidelines.
 Information could be added about nutritional advice, physical activity and counseling on smoking cessation, for example.more

 Hypertension: Does losing weight reduce high blood pressure?